aischlena/mlinvitrotox-tutorial/README.md

 # MLinvitroTox Tutorial

-How to get started with the MLinvitrotox package
+MLinvitroTox performs high-throughput hazard-based prioritization of high-resolution mass spectrometry data.
+In this tutorial, we show how to work with the package.

 ## A. Project description

 MLinvitroTox is an open-source Python package developed to provide a fully automated high-throughput pipeline for hazard-driven prioritization of toxicologically relevant signals among tens of thousands of signals commonly detected in complex environmental samples through nontarget high-resolution mass spectrometry (NTS HRMS/MS).
 It is a machine learning (ML) framework comprising 490 independent XGBoost classifiers trained on molecular fingerprints from chemical structures and target specific endpoints from the ToxCast/Tox21 [invitroDBv4.1 database](https://www.epa.gov/comptox-tools/exploring-toxcast-data).
 In contrast to the classical approaches for ML-based toxicity prediction, MLinvitroTox predicts a bioactivity fingerprint for each unidentified HRMS feature (a distinct m/z ion) based on the molecular fingerprints derived from MS2 fragmentation spectra, rather than its chemical structure.
 The 490-bit binary bioactivity fingerprints are used as the basis for prioritizing the HRMS features towards further elucidation and analytical confirmation.
 This approach adds toxicological relevance to environmental analysis by focusing the time-consuming molecular identification efforts on features most likely to cause adverse effects instead of the most intense ones.
-MlinvitroTox enhances the interpretability by providing applicability domain, predictions' probabilities, model accuracy, and cumulative contribution of endpoints for mechanistic targets, as well as feature importance analysis.
+MlinvitroTox enhances the interpretability by providing applicability domain, prediction probabilities, model accuracy, and cumulative contribution of endpoints for mechanistic targets, as well as feature importance analysis.
 In addition to its core functionality of predicting bioactivity from molecular fingerprints derived from MS2 data, the full release of MLinvitroTox will also support:

 - standardization of custom molecular structures
 - generation of molecular fingerprints for custom molecular structures